RUCMM/CT/README.md

-# Co-Teaching for Unsupervised Domain Adaptation and Expansion
+# Co-Teaching for Domain-Expanded Visual Recognition

 Co-Teaching (CT)is a generic method for unsupervised domain adaptation and expansion.
 CT consists of knowledge distillation based CT (kdCT) and mixup based CT (miCT).
 Specifically, kdCT transfers knowledge from a leader-teacher network and an assistant-teacher network to a student network, to let the student better resolve cross-domain visual ambiguity, while miCT further enhances the generalization ability of the student.
 CT works for both image classification and image semantic segmentation.